shaojiama/csc263_sp23_A2/README.md

 Referenced from Spring 2022  Assignment 2 instructions

 ## Installation instructions for CSUG
-> - Log on to the cycle machines on the csug network (ssh -L <username> cycle1.csug.rochester.edu)
+> - Login to any one of the CSUG Cycle machines (cycle1.csug.rochester.edu).
 > - Download the file : `wget https://github.com/shaojiama/csc263_sp23_A2/raw/main/a2.tar.gz`
 > - Unzip the file : `tar -xzvf a2.tar.gz`
 > - `cd a2_xapian`
-> - There is a sample file `a2.cpp`, you should use that as the starter code
+> - There is a sample file `a2.cpp`, you can use as the starter code.

-## Compiling
+## Compile & Run
-To compile your project
-> - `g++ -o a2 -I./include/ -L./.libs/ -l xapian a2.cpp`
+> - use g++ to compile: `g++ -I./include/ -L./.libs/ -l xapian -o a2 a2.cpp`

-## Running your Code
-> - After compiling, you will see a executable named `a2`.
-To run use : `./a2`
+> - the executable named `a2`.

 ## Submission
+> - DO NOT submit the Xapian library, as it's too large.
-> - You only need to submit the `a2.cpp` file
+> - You only need to submit your source code, e.g. `a2.cpp`, and the required report/plots.
-> - And the required Plots